-- 1. be appropriate to its local context in terms of scale, height, massing, elevational treatment, materials and detailing, layout, form, mix and density; - integrate effectively with adjacent spaces, the public realm and historic environment to enhance the general street scene and create good quality townscape; - 3. not result in an unacceptable impact on local amenity, loss of light or privacy, or visual impact, and incorporate a good standard of landscape design; - contribute to the provision of green infrastructure, including open space in accordance with the Council's standards, sustainable drainage systems where appropriate, and ensure that the County Borough's network of green infrastructure is accessible and connected; - 5. allow access for the widest range of people possible, and demonstrate that any traffic movements will not have an unacceptable impact on local amenity or highway safety and satisfy the Council's parking standards; - 6. incorporate resource efficient/adaptable buildings and layouts using sustainable design and construction techniques; - 7. minimise the demand for energy and, where appropriate, utilise renewable energy resources; - 8. provide relevant utility services and infrastructure without causing any unacceptable environmental impacts; - provide adequate facilities and space for waste collections and recycling; and - 10. promote the creation of healthy and active environments and reduce the opportunity for crime and anti-social behaviour. - 6.5.66 The Well-being of Future Generations (Wales) Act 2015 places a duty on public bodies that they must carry out sustainable development.
-The planning system is central to achieving this as The Planning (Wales) Act 2015 introduced a statutory purpose for the planning system in Wales any statutory body carrying out a planning function must exercise those functions in accordance with the principles of sustainable development as set out in the Well-being of Future Generations (Wales) Act 2015. - 6.5.67 The LDP as a whole aims to ensure that Merthyr Tydfil County Borough is developed sustainably, with a strategy proposing a sustainable level of population growth.
-Policy SW11 will aim to guide proposals for development to create sustainable places through high quality design.

-- 6.5.68 This policy will be a key tool in meeting LDP objectives relating to open space, design and the environment.
-The policy will also ensure that the level of growth proposed in the LDP strategy comes forward in an appropriate manner, considering both the context of the existing landscape and townscape, whilst also aiming to achieve the highest possible standard of design. - 6.5.69 Other policies contained within the Plan also cover issues relating to design, with Policy EnW4 containing key environmental considerations that will need to be taken into account alongside this policy when considering any development proposals. - 6.5.70 Returns for the Development Management Quarterly Survey51 will monitor the plans contribution to sustainable design and placemaking.
+- 5. allow access for the widest range of people possible, and demonstrate that any traffic movements will not have an unacceptable impact on local amenity or highway safety and satisfy the Council's parking standards; - 6. incorporate resource efficient/adaptable buildings and layouts using sustainable design and construction techniques; - 7. minimise the demand for energy and, where appropriate, utilise renewable energy resources; - 8. provide and protect (FC15/FC29) relevant utility services and infrastructure without causing any unacceptable environmental impacts; - 9. incorporate measures to improve ground and surface water quality wherever possible; (FC14) - 9.
+10. provide adequate facilities and space for waste collections and recycling; and - 10.
+11. promote the creation of healthy and active environments and reduce the opportunity for crime and anti-social behaviour. - on public bodies that they must carry out sustainable development.
+The planning system is central to achieving this as The Planning (Wales) Act 2015 introduced a statutory purpose for the planning system in Wales that any statutory body carrying out a planning function must exercise those functions in accordance with the principles of sustainable development as set out in the Well-being of Future Generations (Wales) Act 2015.
+The Environment (Wales) Act 2016 also places a duty on all public bodies in Wales to maintain and enhance biodiversity including promoting the resilience of ecosystems through the exercise of their functions.
+(FC16) - 6.5.67 70 The LDP as a whole aims to ensure that Merthyr Tydfil County Borough is developed sustainably, with a strategy proposing a sustainable level of population growth.
+Policy SW11 will aim to guide proposals for development to create sustainable places through high quality design. - 6.5.68 71 This policy will be a key tool in meeting LDP objectives relating to open space, design and the environment.
+The policy will also ensure that the level of growth proposed in the LDP strategy comes forward in an appropriate manner, considering both the context of the existing landscape and townscape, whilst also aiming to achieve the highest possible standard of design. - 6.5.72 Amongst the list of detailed considerations the policy requires the provision and integration of Green Infrastructure in new development proposals.
+The integration of Green Infrastructure is important as it can realise other positive benefits to health and wellbeing.
+This can include for example, the provision of healthy and active environments, flood management, water and air quality improvements, reduced noise pollution, climate moderation, climate change mitigation and food production.
+Examples of features that can help address